 In 2010, the Indonesian government introduced new regulations mandating that all palm oil companies must be audited against the Indonesian Sustainable Palm Oil (ISPO) standard.
 This standard is largely based on existing national regulations and includes requirements covering key economic, environmental and social issues.
 All three of REA’s mills and their supply bases undertook the first stage of the ISPO audit in November 2014.
 The second stage of the audit took place at the end of April 2015.

+POM and COM successfully retained ISPO certification in 2016 and passed audit surveillance tests in 2017.
 In July 2018, PT.
 Sasana Yudha Bhakti acquired ISPO certification.